python-adaptive/adaptive/docs/source/tutorial/tutorial.Learner1D.md

 runner.live_plot(update_interval=0.1)
 ```

-We may see the difference of homogeneous sampling vs only one interval vs
+We may see the difference of homogeneous sampling vs only one interval vs including the nearest neighboring intervals in this plot.
-including nearest neighboring intervals in this plot: We will look at 100 points.
+We will look at 100 points.

 ```{jupyter-execute}
 def sin_exp(x):